haddocking/haddock3-user-manual/src/docker-install.md

 # Using HADDOCK3 through its docker image

 As part of the possible usage of HADDOCK3, we also provide a ready to use `docker` image of HADDOCK3, where tools and packages are already installed.
+Note that this image corresponds to the latest release of HADDOCK3, and not the latest version.
+To use the latest version in docker rather build it directly (see below).

 ## DOCKER